piegope/doc/docs/content/en/rdm/kb/rdm-windows/knowledge-base/ssh-session-entry.md

 ---
 eleventyComputed:
   title: SSH terminal entry options
-  description: This topic describes all availables options specific to this entry.
+  description: This topic describes all available options specific to this entry.
 ---
-This topic describes all availables options specific to this entry.
+This topic describes all available options specific to this entry.
 Each chapter represents a tab in the options menu.

 {% snippet, "badgeInfo" %}
 The following properties can be configured when creating or editing the entry.